smk291/knockoutjs-object-wrapper/README.md

 # knockout-js-object-wrapper README

 If you're using TypeScript, remove TypeScript annotation from the object you want to wrap.
 Next, select a JavaScript object, making sure not to select code that surrounds the object -- other than its declaration and its terminating semicolon/newline.
 Finally, execute the command "Wrap Javascript object in Knockout.js".
-If you'd like to add functionality, feel free to create a pull request.
+The extension will then wrap every value in the appropriate Knockout.js observable and paste the result below the object you selected.

-The extension will wrap every value in the appropriate Knockout.js observable and paste the result below the object you selected.
-If you execute the extension on this code:
+For instance, if you execute the command after selecting this:

 ```JavaScript
 const obj = {